 ABOUT THIS RECIPE:

-6 to 10 tablespoons water, plus more as needed
+2 tablespoons water (or vegetable broth), plus more as needed

 1/2 teaspoon gluten-free tamari, plus more as needed